AgentEnder/flexi-bench/README.md

 ## Examples

+See examples folder.

-- See ./benchmark.ts for the motivating example of running Nx commands with different environment variables.
+- ./examples/benchmark.ts is the motivation for this project.
+It benchmarks the performance of Nx commands with and without a daemon.
+- ./examples/performance-observer.ts is a simple example of how to use the PerformanceObserver API to measure the performance of a function.
+- ./examples/simple-command.ts demonstrates how to benchmark a simple command.